axoflow/axosyslog-docs/content/docs/_index.md

 ---
 title: AxoSyslog documentation
+weight: 100
 ---

-The AxoSyslog documentation provides documentation for the syslog-related projects of [Axoflow](https://axoflow.com), and also tips and tutorials about [syslog-ng](https://github.com/syslog-ng/syslog-ng).
+AxoSyslog is a cloud-native syslog-ng distribution, created by [Axoflow](https://axoflow.com).
+It also provides documentation for the syslog-related Axoflow projects, and also tips and tutorials about [syslog-ng](https://github.com/syslog-ng/syslog-ng).

+## Cloud-ready syslog-ng images {#images}

+{{< include-headless "cloud-ready-images.md" >}}

 ## About Axoflow